mbannour/MongoScala3Codec/docs/INTERNAL_ANALYSIS.md

 ## EXECUTIVE SUMMARY

 MongoScala3Codec is a **compile-time, macro-based BSON codec generation library** for Scala 3, providing automatic serialization/deserialization for MongoDB documents with strong type safety, zero runtime reflection, and comprehensive feature support.
-The library is **production-ready** but with specific scope limitations around polymorphic sealed traits and some advanced MongoDB features.
+The library is **production-ready** for case class serialization with MongoDB.

 **Key Stats:**
 - **Total LOC:** ~1,818 lines of core codec logic